kkowenn/Skooldio-DataAnalysis-BoostCamp-8th/webscraping+prepareProject/README.md

 # Web Scraping and Data Preparation for Analysis Project

 ## Introduction
 Web scraping in Thailand is legally ambiguous, so exercise caution and responsibility while conducting this project.
-In this project, our team member is assigned a specific website to scrape individually.
+Each team member is assigned a specific website to scrape individually.
 Follow the detailed steps below to ensure consistency and accuracy in data collection.

 ## Steps for Web Scraping